Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 4. Quantify total cost: per-token price × expected volume + operational overhead.

-This process, covered in more detail in prompt engineering as a mature discipline, often reveals surprises — sometimes Claude 2 wins where you expected GPT-4, or LLaMA 2 gives sufficient results at 1/10 the cost.
+This process often reveals surprises — sometimes Claude 2 wins where you expected GPT-4, or LLaMA 2 gives sufficient results at 1/10 the cost.
+The same process applies when evaluating Bard with PaLM 2 as an alternative from the Google ecosystem.

 Responsible Use